Art in the Outdoors

 Art in the Outdoors Strategic Plan.

+Thank you to the AARP for supporting Art in the Outdoors with your generous Community Challenge grant.
 Our work on this strategic plan allowed us to apply for another grant to fund a mural tunnel project that will kick off this summer.
-That funder and more info is coming soon!